Role of magnetic pressure forces in fluctuation dynamo saturation: Acknowledgements

 \section{Acknowledgements}

-S.~Sur thanks the Science and Engineering Research Board (SERB) of the Department of Science \& Technology (DST), Government of India, for support through research grant ECR/2017/001535.
+SS thanks the Science and Engineering Research Board (SERB) of the Department of Science \& Technology (DST), Government of India, for support through research grant ECR/2017/001535.
 He also acknowledges computing time awarded at the CDAC National Param Supercomputing facility (NPSF), India, under the grant ‘Hydromagnetic-Turbulence-PR’ and the use of the High Performance Computing (HPC) resources made available by the Computer Centre of the Indian Institute of Astrophysics (IIA).
+The authors thank the referee for a detailed and constructive report.
+The software used in this work was developed in part by the DOE NNSA-and DOE Office of Science supported Flash Center for Computational Science at the University of Chicago and the University of Rochester.